Quantum field theory of relic nonequilibrium systems: Relic nonequilibrium systems

 While inflaton decay will certainly create nonequilibrium particles from an initially nonequilibrium vacuum, we have seen that there are practical obstacles to such nonequilibrium surviving until the present day.
 The obstacles do not seem insurmountable in principle, but whether a scenario of the kind we have sketched will be realised in practice is at present unknown.
 There is, however, an alternative and rather simpler scenario which appears to be free of such obstacles.
 This involves considering relic nonequilibrium field modes for the vacuum only.
 This has the advantage that vacuum wave functions are so simple that no further relaxation can be generated -- any relic nonequilibrium from earlier times will be frozen and preserved.

 But how could primordial field modes remain unexcited in the post-inflationary era?
 For a given field there are three mechanisms that can cause excitation: (i) inflaton decay, (ii) interactions with other fields, and (iii) spatial expansion.
 It is, however, possible to avoid each of these.
-Firstly, while a field mode is in the super-Hubble regime it will in effect be shielded from the effects of local physics and will not be subject to excitation from perturbative interactions (with the inflaton or with other fields).
-Secondly, if during the post-inflationary radiation-dominated phase the field mode enters the Hubble radius at a time $t_{\mathrm{enter}}$ that is later than the decoupling time $t_{\mathrm{dec}}$ for the corresponding particle species, the mode will remain free of interactions and continue to be unexcited (see figure 1).
+Firstly, while a field mode is in the super-Hubble regime it will in effect be shielded from the effects of local physics and will not be subject to excitation from perturbative interactions (with the inflaton or with other fields).\footnote{ Again, this standard argument is still valid in the de Broglie-Bohm formulation since we are referring to the time evolution of the wave functional only.} Secondly, if during the post-inflationary radiation-dominated phase the field mode enters the Hubble radius at a time $t_{\mathrm{enter}}$ that is later than the decoupling time $t_{\mathrm{dec}}$ for the corresponding particle species, the mode will remain free of interactions and continue to be unexcited (see figure 1).
 Finally, the effects of spatial expansion may be avoided altogether by restricting our attention to fields that are conformally-coupled to the spacetime metric.
 For example, for a massless scalar field $\phi$ with Lagrangian density

 (where $R$ is the curvature scalar), the dynamics is invariant under a conformal transformation $\,g_{\mu\nu}(x)\rightarrow\,\tilde{g}_{\mu\nu }(x)=\Omega^{2}(x)\,g_{\mu\nu}(x)$, $\phi(x)\rightarrow\tilde{\phi} (x)=\Omega^{-1}(x)\phi(x)$, where $\Omega(x)$ is an arbitrary spacetime function \cite{BD82,PT09}.
 Because a Friedmann--Lema\^{\i}tre spacetime is conformally related to a section of Minkowski spacetime, the spatial expansion will not create particles for a (free) conformally-coupled field.
 The natural or conformal vacuum state is stable, just as in Minkowski spacetime \cite{BD82,PT09}.
 Conformal invariance is however possible only for massless fields, whether bosonic or fermionic.
 As examples of conformally-coupled particle species, we may consider photons and (if they exist) massless neutrinos and massless gravitinos.